 Our journey began around 4 pm when we were welcomed aboard the S. S. Legacy by the captain and crew.
 Then we were shown to our cabins and given a safety briefing.
 Without delay we were on our way to Glacier Bay National Park.

-During this time of the year (between May and July), there was almost 15 hours of daylight so we enjoyed sunshine and daylight on the bow until late in the evening.
+During this time of the year (between May and July), there was almost 15 hours of daylight.
+In effect, we enjoyed sunshine and daylight on the bow until late in the evening.

 Day 2: Tidal Inlet & Glacier Bay National Park